-To be exempt from the prohibitions of section 9 of the ESA, the Permits Division must require Quintillion to comply with the following terms and conditions, which implement the reasonable and prudent measure described above and outline the mitigation, monitoring, and reporting measures required by section 7 regulations (50 CFR 402.14(i)).
+To be exempt from the prohibitions of section 9 of the ESA, the Corps and Permits Division must require Quintillion to comply with the following terms and conditions, which implement the reasonable and prudent measure described above and outline the mitigation, monitoring, and reporting measures required by section 7 regulations (50 CFR 402.14(i)).
 These terms and conditions are non-discretionary.
 If the Permits Division fails to ensure compliance with these terms and conditions and their implementing reasonable and prudent measures, the protective coverage of section 7(o)(2) may lapse.

-To implement the reasonable and prudent measure, the Permits Division will ensure that Quintillion adheres to all portions of the description of the action (Section 2 of this Opinion), especially mitigation and monitoring measures described in Sections 2.1.7 and 2.2 of this Opinion.
-The Permits Division will also ensure that Quintillion adheres to the following Terms and Conditions:22
+To implement the reasonable and prudent measure, the Corps and Permits Division will ensure that Quintillion adheres to all portions of the description of the action (Section 2 of this Opinion), especially mitigation and monitoring measures described in Sections 2.1.7 and 2.2 of this Opinion.
+The Corps and Permits Division will also ensure that Quintillion adheres to the following Terms and Conditions:18

 - 1. Monthly PSO reports, a final PSO report, and completed marine mammal observation record forms (developed by Quintillion) will be provided during the project.
 Items 1.1 through 1.4, below, provide details about what must be included in the reports. - 1.1.
 The reporting period for each monthly PSO report will be the entire calendar month, and reports will be submitted by close of business on the 5th business day of the month following the end of the reporting period (e.g., The monthly report covering June 1 through 30, 2016, will be submitted to NMFS Alaska Region by close of business [i.e., 5:00 pm, AKDT] on July 8, 2016). - 1.1.1.
 Completed marine mammal observation record forms, in electronic format, will be provided to NMFS Alaska Region in monthly reports. - 1.1.2.
-Observer report data will include the following for each listed marine mammal observation (or "sighting event" if repeated sightings are made of the same animal[s]): - 1.1.2.1.
-Species, date, and time for each sighting event - 1.1.2.2.
-Number of animals per sighting event and number of adults/juveniles/calves/pups per sighting event - 1.1.2.3.
-Primary, and, if observed, secondary behaviors of the marine mammals in each sighting event - 1.1.2.4.
-Geographic coordinates for the observed animals, with the position recorded by using the most precise coordinates practicable (coordinates must be recorded in decimal degrees, or similar standard, and defined coordinate system)
+Observer report data will include the following for each listed marine mammal observation (or "sighting event" if repeated sightings are made of the same animal[s]):1.1.2.1.
+Species, date, and time for each sighting event

-22 These terms and conditions are in addition to reporting required by the Permits Division.
+18 These terms and conditions are in addition to reporting required by the Permits Division.